 Put a decal and matte coating.
 It is a good feeling.

-Detail up of the additional work in the cockpit, only a seat belt.
+Detail up the additional cockpit work, only a seat belt.

-This kit was roughly divided into three because the tail section of the aircraft was divided.
+This kit was roughly divided into three because the aircraft’s tail section was divided.

 The P-40 meters are in a position of clearly visible, so a detailed decal is appreciated.